int128/glob-changed-files-action/README.md

 ### Path patterns

+Path variables are available in the path patterns of `paths` and `transform`.

-A path variable can be defined by `:VARIABLE` in the patterns of `paths`.
+A path variable can be defined by `:VARIABLE`.
-It can be used in `transform` to set the output value.

-A path variable starts with a colon `:`, and contains alphanumeric characters.
+It starts with a colon `:`, and contains only alphanumeric characters.
-You can use a path variable in a path segment.
 For example,

 ```yaml